Punjabi Market

 In 2013, April was declared Sikh Heritage Month- coinciding with the spring festival Vaisakhi, celebrated by various South Asian communities globally.

-This photos was taken in April 2024, in support of the Punjabi Market Collective's work to raise awareness of the neighbourhood history, its legacies and its future.
+This photo was taken in April 2024, in support of the Punjabi Market Collective's work to raise awareness of the neighbourhood history, its legacies and its future.
 VHF hosted a Professional Development Day for Educators in which included a Punjabi Market Murals Walking Tour, lunch at Himalaya Restaurant and presentations by local businesses Hi-Class Jeweller and South Asian artists.

 Photo credit S. Carlson